-In support of the UN Secretary-General’s Global Education First Initiative, delivering quality education and learning for all children and youth by the 2015 goal will be the focus of a series of events in Washington, DC the week of the IMF/World Bank Spring Meetings.
-While much progress has been made, much more needs to be done to make Education for All a reality.
+In support of the UN Secretary-General’s Global Education First Initiative, delivering quality education and learning for all children and youth by the 2015 goal was the focus of a series of events in Washington, DC the week of the IMF/World Bank Spring Meetings.
+While much progress had been made, much more needed to be done to make Education for All a reality.

-The week will bring together the ministers of education and finance from some of the countries with the highest burden of out-of-school children and also convene civil society, NGOs, youth and international institutions to agree to accelerate progress toward in the final sprint to 2015.
-The high-level culminating event is the Learning for All Ministerial meeting held at the World Bank, co-hosted by President Kim, the United Nations Secretary-General Ban Ki-moon and the United Nations Special Envoy for Global Education, Gordon Brown.
-Background notes for these meetings are being prepared through a country-based consultation process engaging government, civil society and international institutions.
+The week brought together the ministers of education and finance from some of the countries with the highest burden of out-of-school children and also convene civil society, NGOs, youth and international institutions to agree to accelerate progress toward in the final sprint to 2015.
+The high-level culminating event was the Learning for All Ministerial meeting held at the World Bank, co-hosted by President Kim, the United Nations Secretary-General Ban Ki-moon and the United Nations Special Envoy for Global Education, Gordon Brown.
+Background notes for these meetings were prepared through a country-based consultation process engaging government, civil society and international institutions.

 In collaboration with the U.S. Global Campaign for Education, the UN Special Envoy for Global Education will host a video conference between young people in Nigeria and the Youth Advocacy Group for Global Education First.
 Washington, D.C.
 Area students will also be invited to attend the event and share their perspectives about what needs to be done to accelerate progress in education.

-This series of events for civil society is hosted by the UN Special Envoy for Global Education with various civil society organizations and international institutions.
-These outcomes-oriented events will focus on three cross-cutting issues which left unaddressed will prevent achievement of the 2015 education goals.
+This series of events for civil society was hosted by the UN Special Envoy for Global Education with various civil society organizations and international institutions.
+These outcomes-oriented events focused on three cross-cutting issues which left unaddressed would prevent achievement of the 2015 education goals.

 Globally, around 1 in 3 young women were married before the age of 18.
 If present trends continue, an estimated 142 million girls will be married by their 18th birthday by 2020.
 These girls will lose out on the opportunity that primary and secondary school can give them.
 We know that combating child marriage keeps young and adolescent girls in school.
 We also know that girls with secondary schooling are up to six times less likely to marry as children.